 Phoenix Suns Draft Analysis: The Picks, Projected Starting Lineup, and the Future

 The Suns haven’t been competitive in the western conference since the Nash and Stoudemire era.
-The storied franchise that once was home to transcendent talents such as Charles Barkley, Steve Nash, and Amar'e Stoudemire has been competitively irrelevant since 2010.
+The storied franchise that once was home to transcendent talents such as; Charles Barkley, Tom Chambers, Kevin Johnson, Steve Nash, and Amar'e Stoudemire has been competitively irrelevant since 2010.
 It is now 2018 and the eight-year rebuild process appears to have finally started to produce results for this franchise.
 The Suns loaded up on talent last night, could the 2018 draft be a turning point for this franchise?
 I think so.
 Before we look towards the future, we need to cover the young talent already in place.

 "I'm done with not making the playoffs"— Devin Booker